What You Need to Know About the Tide Times in Niue

 When is a Safe Tide to Swim in Niue

-Some of Niue’s swimming spots are known to be better at mid-tide when the low tide swimming conditions are too shallow, such as at Limu Pools.
+On the other hand, some of Niue’s swimming spots are known to be better at mid-tide when the low tide swimming conditions are too shallow, such as at Limu Pools.

 The only safe swimming spot at all tides, including full tide, is Matapa Chasm.